-For every third-party service that ClickUp adopts, the security team shall review the service and vendor, on an annual basis, to gain assurance that their security posture is consistent with ClickUp’s for the type and sensitivity of data the service will store.
+For every third-party service or sub-processor that ClickUp adopts, the compliance team shall review the service and vendor, on an annual basis, to gain assurance that their security posture is consistent with ClickUp’s for the type and sensitivity of data the service will store or access.

 How does ClickUp manage data classifications and data processing?

 Customer User Account Data - This is data pertaining to login accounts for the www.clickup.com customer web interface, used by ClickUp customer agents.
-This data shall be encrypted-at-rest so as to protect the data in the event of unauthorized access attempts.
 User account credentials shall be hashed in such a manner that the plaintext passwords cannot be recovered.

 Customer Contact Data - This is contact data about ClickUp customers and customer agents.